 If we look below at the interval between the sensitivity of rods (P) and cones (S) we can easily conclude that blue-green light (near 500 nm) would be the best headlamp light color to preserve night vision, where the interval is greatest.
 We can detect more light at lower brightness in that color.

-The most important characteristic for a headlamp in this context is low brightness and the ability to adjust the output.
+The most important characteristic for a night vision headlamp in this context is low brightness and the ability to adjust the output.

 If you are hiking at night you might need something that can be dimmed from around 5 to 20 lumens.
 And for reading a map or close proximity, your light should be dimmable from 0 to 4 lumens.